This blog tries to answer one of the most profound questions next to “the meaning of life”: “Can your breast implants freeze in Alaska?”

 Recently on my radio show with Dr. Gordon, I received a very interesting question from a listener in Nome, Alaska.
-It came from a woman who had a breast augmentation a few months ago.
+It came from a woman who got breast implants a few months ago.
 She wanted to know if her breast implants could freeze in extremely cold weather.

 The answer, is “yes”, with two conditions.
 One, the implants must be saline.
 The second criteria, is that the person must freeze to death first.